zethussuen/sass-pie/README.md

 **SASS pie** by @zethussuen
 ---------------------------------------
 A pure HTML/CSS implementation of pie charts using sass mixins.
-[See Examples](http://zethussuen.github.com/sass-pie/)
+Currently only supports equal slices: [See Examples](http://zethussuen.github.com/sass-pie/).

 **USAGE**
 ---------------------------------------